kevinmamaqi/react-playwright-example/README.md

 ## How to use it

+- Create github api token to acccess the graphql request and use it in the .env.
 - _`npm run app`_: starts the frontend app
 - _`npm run local-test`_: launches playwright in localhost.
 - _`e2e-test`_: builds the app in a docker and playwright in a docker and runs the tests.